nfarina/calloutview/README.md

   [#29]: https://github.com/nfarina/calloutview/issues/29

+#### Can I customize the background graphics?

+Yes, the callout background is an instance of `SMCalloutBackgroundView`.
+You can set your own custom `View` subclass to be the background, or you can use one of the built-in subclasses:

+ - `SMCalloutImageBackgroundView` lets you specify each of the image "fragments" that make up a horizontally-stretchable background.
+ - `SMCalloutDrawnBackgroundView` draws the background at any size using CoreGraphics methods.
+You can copy the `-drawRect` method and change the parameters to suit your needs.

 #### Can I use the callout with the Google Maps iOS SDK?

 Check out [ryanmaxwell's demo project][googlemaps] for an example of one way to do this. ([More discussion on this topic][#25])